smudge-js/smudge/notes/notes.md

         x.Framebuffer
         x.Programs

-x.storage buffer
-    x.create structure of buffer names, channel names, depth, packing x.drive code from it instead of hardcoding

-x.pbr.show* and pbr.get* functions are looking like they belong to pbr_ui not pbr
+### Docs

-.gen docs
+.gen docs with typedocs
     .this is looking like it might need more manual intervention...
         .typedoc is documenting to many needless files.
         .documentation is to tied to code, not high level enough.
-        .some types etc are just not clearly presented through genned docs
+        .some types etc are just not clearly presented through generated docs